Speaker / Host

-Former royal correspondent, TV presenter, broadcaster and journalist, multi lingual Jennie Bond is a first rate speaker, event host and facilitator.
+Jennie Bond is the former royal correspondent, TV presenter, broadcaster, and journalist.
+She is also a multi-lingual, first rate, entertaining speaker, event host and facilitator.

 "Jennie Bond is just one of the nicest people you will ever meet she was a complete success at my client event, she arrives early to set up and make sure the equipment worked for her, she went round and mixed with all my clients as they arrived before going on to give the most brilliant insight into the Royal Family and her life as a reported with the BBC, everyone enjoyed her company, and I will definitely use her services again."